 Visit York’s Chocolate Story

 York has a long history of chocolate making, with both Rowntree’s (now Nestlé) and Terry’s starting there.
 Six million Kit Kats are produced in York every day – that’s over one billion every year!
 The best way to explore this history is by visiting York’s Chocolate Story.
 As well as sharing York’s story of chocolate, the fully guided tour takes you on an interactive journey where you discover the origins of chocolate, how to make it and how to taste it like an expert.
 You even get to make your own white chocolate lollipop.
 The venue makes their own chocolates on-site, which you can but in the downstairs shop.
 And don’t forget to order a hot chocolate at the cafe – it’s been voted the best in York.
+You can book tickets and a guided tour here.

 Wander the Shambles